Home > Virginia Special Education: In the News

 Gatewood Teacher Goes Above and Beyond for her Students.
 A Newport News, Va., teacher has successfully written grants to provide her students who have special needs with a listening station, whisper phones that help students with language impairments improve their speech and other equipment to help her students learn.
 (Daily Press, 02/14/10)

 The Parent Educational Advocacy Training Center (PEATC) is pleased to announce the development of an Individualized Education Program (IEP) Checklist iPhone application.
 The IEP is an individualized program designed to support the educational needs of school aged students with disabilities.
-This new IEP app helps parents of students with special needs become better-informed advocates by making IEP information easier to access.
+As shown on YouTube, this new IEP app helps parents of students with special needs become better-informed advocates by making IEP information easier to access.

 The IEP app is offered free of charge.
 A special IEP app launch reception is being held on Thursday, January 28, 2010 at 4:30 p.m. at the Hyatt Regency Crystal City.